ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 //    value: { sum: 353, count: 5, min: 45, max: 102, sumsqr: 27041 } } ]
 ```

-This also works for an array of fields:
+Multiple values can be analysed using an array of fields:

 ```js
 // get stats on animals' cost & weight